crim-ca/jes/README.md

 ###Manual

-We call $REP path where is saved this repository and $SITE, root path of your Joomla! install
+We call $REP path where is saved this repository and $SITE, root path of your Joomla! installation

 * Component